 Ever heard of Cordyceps?
 Probably not but we will be fully aware of its benefits by the end of this article.
-Dubbed in the health and fitness community as the “magic mushroom,” Cordyceps is capable of taking our athletic ability to the next level!
+Dubbed in the health and fitness community as the “magic mushroom,” Cordyceps is capable of taking our Stamina and Endurance to the next level!

 What Exactly Is Cordyceps?

 I am sure people have figured out by now that Cordyceps is some sort of mushroom.
 Cordyceps is a fungus (mushroom) that lives on certain caterpillars in the high mountain regions of China.
 It has been touted for several health benefits when properly consumed.
 For the past several years, supplement makers have been reproducing Cordyceps in laboratories and selling it.

 What Is It Used For?

 Before discussing the athletic benefits of this fungi, let’s look at the health benefits.
 Cordyceps has been used for centuries in Chinese medicine, despite being extremely difficult to harvest.
 After all, it is normally found on the surface of high-altitude caterpillars, leading to its nickname, “caterpillar fungus.”

 Here are several health benefits that Cordyceps reportedly delivers:

 - improving athletic performance (In which will be discussed more in-depth shortly)

 - reducing the effects of aging